---

 ## 2. Roll back immediately

 When production is broken, restoring service is the priority.
-Roll back to the previous production deployment:
+Roll back by pointing production at a previous deployment.
+Pass the URL or deployment ID you want to roll back to:

 ```bash filename="terminal"